ForModLabUHel/forClimate/README_callprebas.md

 ```

 Currently uses the demonstration climate data that needs to be changed to real climate scenarios.
+See *prebascoefficients.r* for details.

 ## TASKS
 Present-day status: Compiles and runs on Linux.
+To complete the link between MottiWB and dGrowthPrebas:

 - [] Compile and run on Windows (Mika, Hannu)
 - [] Create shared library on Windows (Mika, Hannu)
-- [] Implement real climate scenario selection for *dGrowthPrebas* (Daesung)
+- [] Implement real climate scenario selection in *prebascoefficients* for *dGrowthPrebas* (Daesung)
 - [] Put together the two-way link MottiWB &harr; callprebas &harr; dGrowthPrebas (Mika, Hannu, Daesung, Jari if needed)

 ## Compilation